West Sussex Carers Online title with a colourful picture of a paperchain of people

 Icon showing a help image There are people who can help:

-Community Team for People with Learning Disabilities is a specialist multi-disciplinary Community Team for people with learning difficulties which aims to provide a co-ordinated service for people over 14 with severe learning difficulties and brings together people from the following professions:
+This is a specialist multi-disciplinary Community Team for people with learning difficulties which aims to provide a co-ordinated service for people over 14 with severe learning difficulties and brings together people from the following professions:

 • community learning disability nursing